-The Harriman Institute of Columbia University and New York University Jordan Center for the Advanced Study of Russia are pleased to announce the inaugural event of the New York Russia Public Policy Seminar.
+The Harriman Institute of Columbia University and New York University Jordan Center for the Advanced Study of Russia are pleased to announce the inaugural event of the Columbia-NYU New York Russia Public Policy Series.
 The joint initiative, supported by the Carnegie Cooperation of New York, establishes a regular forum for academics and professionals in New York city to engage with pressing issues informing U.S.-Russia relations.
 The sessions seek to bring innovative and impactful scholarship and analysis to bear on key trends and related policy questions and to create an informed network for open dialogue and debate.

 Our first event on March 9th, at Columbia University’s Kraft Center, will be “The Reset Trap?
 Reconfiguring U.S.-Russia Relations in a Time of International Uncertainty” featuring Stephen Kotkin (Princeton), Daniel Nexon (Georgetown) and Yuval Weber (Harvard University; Davis Center; HSE).

 At the beginning of the Obama Administration, and in the wake of the Russia-Georgia War of 2008, Secretary of State Hiliary Clinton initiated a much-publicized Reset of US-Russia relations.
 Subsequent conflicts over Ukraine and Syria and the further deterioration in U.S.-Russia relations suggest that the approach failed to address fundamental sources of tension in the relationship.

 Now, with President Trump and his close advisors potentially indicating a willingness to re-engage with Russia and to even abandon certain long-standing U.S. positions, the question of a possible Trump-Putin “Reset”, its parameters and significance, have once again become a central foreign policy issue.